incodehq/incode-platform/README.md

 ## Screenshots ##

-> These screenshots are for Apache Isis 1.7.0.
-In 1.8.0-SNAPSHOT the UI has been substantially improved.

-The following screenshots show the example app's usage of the component.
+The following screenshots show the example app's usage of the component with some sample fixture data:

-#### Install fixtures ####

-Start by installing fixtures:

 ![](https://raw.github.com/isisaddons/isis-wicket-gmap3/master/images/010-install-fixtures.png)